ChapelFredman/Wireless-Access-Point-Cracking/README.md

 4.3 When you see the WPA Handshake, ctrl + C this program.

-4.4 Youll see that you have 4 different files on your desktop, well only use the one that ends with *.cap*
+4.4 Youll see that you have 4 different files on your desktop, well only use the one that ends with .cap.
     Inside of it is the 4-way handshake with the hash value of the password.

 #### 5. Cracking the Hash: